-- A. Purpose: The purpose of this Section is to encourage orderly growth and development, encourage development design that minimizes road access points to public roads and retains access to back land and protects the environment and adjacent properties. - B. Applicability: The provisions of this Section are applicable to all allowed and permitted land use activities, including those activities that require permits from the Code Enforcement Officer (CEO) as listed in Section III.
-Administration and Enforcement and Section VII.
+- A. Purpose: The purpose of this Article is to encourage orderly growth and development, encourage development design that minimizes road access points to public roads and retains access to back land and protects the environment and adjacent properties. - B. Applicability: The provisions of this Article are applicable to all allowed and permitted land use activities, including those activities that require permits from the Code Enforcement Officer (CEO) as listed in Article III.
+Administration and Enforcement and Article VII.
 Zoning District Regulations, Table 7-1.
 Land Uses by District.
-This Section (other than Section 8.4) is not applicable to land use activities that require Site Plan Review or Subdivision Review pursuant to Section VII.
+This Article (other than section 8.4) is not applicable to land use activities that require Site Plan Review or Subdivision Review pursuant to Article VII.
 Zoning District Regulations, Table 7-1.
-Land Uses 5-1.
-Land
+Land Uses by District.